KokoDoko/quickstart/README.md

 # Angular 2 Typescript Workshop

-This is a fork of Angular's quickstart tutorial without the **test packages and files**, and it includes a test component and css for a workshop.
+This is a fork of Angular's quickstart tutorial without the **test packages and files**.
+It includes files for a small Typescript + Angular workshop, where we will fetch Star Wars data and display the data in Angular views.

 ## Prerequisites